sake92/tupson/docs/content/tutorials/quickstart.md

 ## Scastie

-Quickest way to start playing with {{site.data.project.name}} is with this [Scastie example](https://scastie.scala-lang.org/KQfj7lUST0i2Iz4lZOEwOQ).
+Quickest way to start playing with Tupson is with this [Scastie example](https://scastie.scala-lang.org/KQfj7lUST0i2Iz4lZOEwOQ).

 ## Mill